CodeWringer/strive-foundryVTT/README.md

-# Ambersteel System
+# STRIVE FoundryVTT System

-This is the Ambersteel table-top role-playing game system for FoundryVTT.
+This is the **STRIVE** table-top role-playing game system for FoundryVTT.

-See also the companion repository that contains the ruleset: https://github.com/CodeWringer/ambersteel
+See also the companion repository that contains the ruleset: https://github.com/CodeWringer/strive-ttrpg

 # Build & Deploy
 1. Create a new `Migrator`, which will sync any loaded world's version to the new system version.